 JACQUELINE R. M. A. MAASCH

-I am a fourth-year PhD candidate in computer science at Cornell Tech.
-I work at the intersection of machine learning and causal inference.
-My doctoral research has been supported by the NSF Graduate Research Fellowship and Cornell's Presidential Life Science Fellowship.
+machine learning and causal inference.
+My doctoral research has been supported by the NSF Graduate Research Fellowship, Cornell's Presidential Life Science Fellowship, and

 I will be entering the job market in Fall 2025 / Spring 2026.
 If you are interested in collaborating, please reach out.